 Does your Leadership Group know it?
 Do they effectively drive it?

 What behaviours do they (and you) need to change?

-When it comes to Leadership, individuals need to have a hunger to want to grow themselves and this is largely assisted by having a winning team culture that drives people to want to be the best version of themselves.
+When it comes to leadership, individuals need to have a hunger to want to grow themselves and this is largely assisted by having a high performance culture that drives people to want to be the best version of themselves.

 Where do you need to grow?

 Do you hunger to see yourself grow?

 Who do you need to grow in leadership?

 Does your culture encourage people to grow and provide opportunities?